fenago/Grokking-Deep-Learning/Lab_8.md

 Bad groupings just memorize the data.
 Good groupings pick up on phenomena that are useful linguistically.
-For example, when predicting whether a movie review is positive or negative, understanding the difference between “terrible” and “not terrible” is a powerful grouping.
-It would be great to have a neuron that turned off when it saw “awful” and turned on when it saw “not awful.”
+For example, when predicting whether a movie review is positive or negative, understanding the difference between "terrible" and "not terrible" is a powerful grouping.
+It would be great to have a neuron that turned off when it saw "awful" and turned on when it saw "not awful."
 This would be a powerful grouping for the next layer to use to make the final prediction.
-But because the input to the neural network is the vocabulary of a review, “it was great, not terrible” creates exactly the same layer_1 value as “it was terrible, not great.”
+But because the input to the neural network is the vocabulary of a review, "it was great, not terrible" creates exactly the same layer_1 value as "it was terrible, not great."
 For this reason, the network is very unlikely to create a hidden neuron that understands negation.
 Testing whether a layer is the same or different based on a certain language pattern is a great first step for knowing whether an architecture is likely to find that pattern using the